Tidewater Oil Company

-Tidewater Oil Company (rendered as "Tide Water Oil Company" from 1887 to 1936) was a major petroleum refining company during the early 20th century.
-Tidewater was sold many times during its existence.
-Brands included Tydol, Flying A, and Veedol.
+Tidewater Oil Company (rendered as Tide Water Oil Company from 1887 to 1936) was a major vertically integrated oil company that operated independently from 1887 to 1926, when it was sold to a holding company.
+Over the decades, it passed through various corporate hands.
+It sold petroleum and gasoline products and fuel under various brand names, including Tydol, Flying A, and Veedol.

-The Veedol brand was owned by British Petroleum until 2011, when Veedol was sold by BP to Tidewater India.
-Now it is part of Andrew Yule Indian group and manufactures automotive oil for the Indian market.
-Tidewater does not have its own refinery, so it is dependent on base oil suppliers like HPCL and BPCL, It manufactures a wide range of automotive lubricants.
+In 2011, Veedol was sold by British Petroleum to Tidewater India.
+Now it is part of Andrew Yule and Company's Indian group and manufactures automotive oil for the Indian market on the sub-continent of South Asia.
+Tidewater does not have its own refinery, so it is dependent on base oil suppliers like HPCL and BPCL.
+It also manufactures a wide range of automotive lubricants.
+Its corporate headquarters is in Los Angeles, California.